HISTORY OF INFINITY DAY: AUGUST 8

 Infinity Day is also known as Universal & International Infinity Day.
 It is a commemoration held on the 8th day of the 8th month of each year to celebrate and promote Philosophy and Philosophizing for the ordinary person.

-Why 8 is significant:
+Why 8 is significant, apart from Infinity Day

 - 8 planets in the Solar System — since Pluto got demoted.